 Children are especially vulnerable in water park accidents, which can result in a serious injury or even death.
 If a child drowns or is killed in a water park accident, the family may be able to file a wrongful death lawsuit to hold the responsible parties accountable for their actions.

-Below, our personal injury lawyers discuss the following frequently asked questions about water park and water slide injury lawsuits:
+Below, our California personal injury attorneys discuss the following frequently asked questions about water park and water slide injury lawsuits:

 - 1. Can I file a lawsuit if I was injured at a water park?

 - 2. Who is responsible for the water park or water slide injury?

 - 3. What damages are available in water park accident lawsuit?

 - 4. Who can sue after a fatal drowning accident in a water park?

 - 5. What is the assumption of risk in a water park?